-There are many reasons why students would choose to earn an online MBA from a school in Alaska.
-An MBA opens the door for many professionals to earn higher salaries and climb corporate ladders that they might not otherwise be qualified to access.
+There are many reasons why a student or professional would choose to apply for an online MBA from a school in Alaska after completing their undergraduate studies.
+A full-time or part-time advanced degree in business managenent, business analytics, international business, finance, innovation, or strategy opens the door for many professionals to earn higher salaries and climb corporate ladders that they might not otherwise be qualified to access.

-Not all of the financial benefits will take place in the far off future, though--students can save money in the short term by choosing an online MBA program, as many of these programs are less expensive than their traditional brick and mortar counterparts.
+Not all of the financial benefits will take place in the far off future.
+Students can save money in the short term by choosing to search for an online MBA program as many of these programs are less expensive than their traditional brick and mortar counterparts without any change in educational content, how courses are designed, time to completion, requirements, class size, faculty, AACSB accreditation, rankings, or skills you will be able to master.
 This becomes especially important when considering the fact that the cost of living may be high in some parts of Alaska due to the need to import goods into the state.

 Financial considerations aside, location itself might be a great reason for students to choose an online MBA program in Alaska.
 Traveling to a college campus can be too great of a hurdle, especially in dangerous winter conditions.
-Many prospective students simply don’t have access to larger cities that host MBA programs, such as Anchorage or Fairbanks.
-Non-traditional students in particular might find themselves unable to put their personal responsibilities on hold to achieve their academic goals; online MBA programs make it possible for them to balance the present with the future.
+Many prospective students simply don’t have access to larger cities that provide admission to featured MBA programs, such as Anchorage or Fairbanks.
+Non-traditional students in particular might find themselves unable to put their personal responsibilities on hold to center their lives on their academic goals for a year or two; online MBA programs make it possible for them to plan and balance the present with the future.

 Students Enrolled in Distance Learning Percentage